Haato

 Haato & co. (formerly Gelato di Crema) is a retailer of dessert based in Singapore, operating a chain of cafes, and run by the Dessert Empire Private Limited.
 A Haato cafe is run either by a franchisee or the corporation itself.
 Haato primarily sells gelato, yoghurt, sorbet, waffles, pastries, beverages and hot food.
 As of 2011, there are seven Haato outlets across Singapore.
+It was ranked second on the list of five best gelato shops in Singapore.